OsmanBytyqi/typescript/README.md

 ![Video Guide](./guide.gif)

-need to fix a couple of typos in commit message
+> Need to fix a couple of typos in commit message